tuttleofx/TuttleOFX/README.md

 There is a script to help you making new plugins.
 > `python $TUTTLE_ROOT/plugins/_scripts/newPlugin.py`

-This script asks you informations about your plugin and create a new plugin source tree in your current directory.
+This script asks you information about your plugin and create a new plugin source tree in your current directory.

 Tested compilers